B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 • In this case, will the product be larger or smaller than the multiplicand?
 How do you know?

 • Which algorithm can be used to solve the problem?
-What is the reason for this?
+Explain your thinking.

 • When comparing the different algorithms used, what do we notice?